 8251 Kempwood Dr. Houston, TX 77055

-Ver is a national video-equipment-rental chain, with a humongous 38,000-square-foot facility located in Houston.
-Ver is well respected in the industry and has access to everything you could need.
+PRG Gear is a national video-equipment-rental chain, with a humongous 38,000-square-foot facility located in Houston.
+They’re well respected in the industry and have access to everything you need.
 Plenty of large-sensor top-of-the-line cameras, all the monitors, rigging, grips, etc. you need to film, top-of-the-line computers to rent for editing, and tons of prep space to test your camera builds before you actually film.
-If you’re having trouble getting your camera calibrated just right, they also have a staff of experts who really know their way around cinema-quality cameras and can pass on best practices and workflows for particular cameras.
+PRG Gear’s expert staff really know their way around cinema-quality cameras and can pass on best practices and workflows for particular cameras.
 Like many of the local options on the list, you’ll have to request a quote to know the exact rental prices of the camera equipment you’re interested in.

 6. Prime Camera